 The silver lining of uncertain economic times is they make your customers less likely to seek out new vendors (unless they have a problem) and streamline relationships with existing vendors.
 Take advantage of this by understanding who you know and don’t know in your accounts.

-Performance Indicators for Expanding Relationships:
+Key Performance Indicators for Expanding Customer Relationships:

 - Internal Referrals – new contacts in existing accounts